jesstytam/specieshindex/README.md

 ### :mega: Connecting to Web of Science

 You will need to set up your session ID before gaining access to the Web of Science database.
-Type the following line of code to do so.
+Run the following line of code to do so.

 ``` r
 sid <- auth(username = NULL, password = NULL)